 - Pain and suffering damages

-During initial, free consultations with prospective clients in West Palm Beach after, we can often get a good idea of whether they met the serious injury threshold after car accidents.
+We often get a good idea of whether prospective clients in West Palm Beach meet the serious injury threshold after car accidents during their free consultation.
 If we believe they do, we will offer to review their relevant medical records to confirm and pursue compensation through a third-party liability insurance claim or a lawsuit against the at-fault motorist.

 A claim based on your PIP policy will only pay out up to the limits of your policy—or significantly less under some circumstances.
 Damages may include: